 The MU-MIMO HE-LTF Mode subfield of the Common Info field indicates the HE-LTF mode for an HE TB PPDU that has an RU that spans the entire bandwidth and that is assigned to more than one non-AP STA (i.e., for UL MU-MIMO) when the GI And HE-LTF Type subfield of the Common Info field indicates either 2x HE-LTF + 1.6 µs GI or 4x HE-LTF + 3.2 µs GI, as defined in Table 9-31e (GI And HE-LTF Type subfield encoding).
 Otherwise, this subfield is set to indicate HE single stream pilot HE-LTF mode.
+The MU-MIMO HE-LTF Mode subfield of the Common Info field is reserved in a Trigger frame soliciting an EHT TB PPDU.

-If the Doppler subfield of the Common Info field is 0, then the Number Of HE-LTF Symbols And Midamble Periodicity subfield of the Common Info field indicates the number of HE-LTF symbols present in the HE TB PPDU and is encoded as follows:
+If the Doppler subfield of the Common Info field is 0, then the Number Of HE-LTF or EHT-LTF Symbols And Midamble Periodicity subfield of the Common Info field indicates the number of HE-LTF or EHT-LTF symbols present in the HE or EHT TB PPDU and is encoded as follows:

-0 for 1 HE-LTF symbol
+0 for 1 HE-LTF or EHT-LTF symbol

-1 for 2 HE-LTF symbols
+1 for 2 HE-LTF or EHT-LTF symbols

-2 for 4 HE-LTF symbols
+2 for 4 HE-LTF or EHT-LTF symbols

-3 for 6 HE-LTF symbols
+3 for 6 HE-LTF or EHT-LTF symbols

-4 for 8 HE-LTF symbols
+4 for 8 HE-LTF or EHT-LTF symbols

 5-7 is reserved